lab-mids/word_embedding_paper_selection/README.md

-# Iterative NLP-Driven Corpus Refinement for Predictive Materials Science
+# Iterative Corpus Refinement for Materials Property Prediction Based on Scientific Texts

-This repository contains the code and workflows described in the paper *"Iterative NLP-Driven Corpus Refinement for Predictive Materials Science"*.
+This repository contains the code and workflows described in the paper *"Iterative Corpus Refinement for Materials Property Prediction Based on Scientific Texts"*.
 The project demonstrates an iterative approach to refining a corpus for improved predictions in materials science.

 ## Getting Started